-The Debevoise team represented the Commonwealth Lawyers Association (CLA), the International Commission of Jurists (ICJ), and the HDT in a week long hearing before the Supreme Court of Belize, led by the firm’s chair of European and Asian litigation, Lord Goldsmith QC, as the lead advocate in the case alongside associates Nicola Swan and Conway Blake.
+The Debevoise team represented the Commonwealth Lawyers Association (CLA), the International Commission of Jurists (ICJ), and the HDT in a week long hearing before the Supreme Court of Belize, led by the firm’s chair of European and Asian litigation, Lord Goldsmith KC, as the lead advocate in the case alongside associates Nicola Swan and Conway Blake.

 Debevoise & Plimpton LLP is a premier law firm with market-leading practices, a global perspective and strong New York roots.
 We deliver effective solutions to our clients’ most important legal challenges, applying clear commercial judgment and a distinctively collaborative approach.